KevinHaan91/Robot-Laser-Tag/README.md

+# *Had to pull this from a teammate, because I couldn't find the code on my laptop anymore.

-# This is the README.
+This is the README.
 This will be updated with stuff from the wiki soon.

 Dependencies for Object Detection:
 * protobuf-compiler (arch: protobuf-c)